-- live up-converted standard definition content to nearly 500 theatres with up to four screens per theatre; and - high-definition pre-recorded content to virtually all our 15,263 digital screens on our DCN network.
+- live high definition or "up-converted" standard definition content to over 500 theatres with up to four screens per theatre; and - high-definition pre-recorded content to virtually all our 15,413 digital screens on our DCN network.

-We advertise our Fathom events either through a digital trailer shown after FirstLook or advertisements during FirstLook using unsold advertising inventory, on lobby posters, on our LEN, NCM.com internet site and in some cases through radio trade-outs or paid media in select publications.

-We have developed content and cross-marketing relationships with several live concert promotion companies and other owners of entertainment content.
-We believe that these partnerships and other content owners and producers will provide us with a consistent supply of programming as these relationships provide additional marketing channels for bands, promoters and content owners.
-The New York Metropolitan Opera ("Met") is an example of one of our more successful series of events that we distribute live and on a pre-recorded basis across our digital network.
+We advertise our entertainment events either through a digital trailer shown after FirstLook or advertisements during FirstLook using unsold advertising inventory, on lobby posters, on our LEN, or NCM.com and FathomEvents.com internet site and in some cases through radio trade-outs or paid media in select publications.
+We have developed content and cross-marketing relationships with several live content promotion companies and other owners of entertainment content.
+We believe that these partnerships and other new relationships that we are establishing will provide us with a consistent supply of programming as a Fathom relationship provides additional marketing channels for bands, promoters and content owners.
+During 2009 we had several successful live events, including the New York Metropolitan Opera ("Met"), This American Life, DCI Live, Glenn Beck's Common Sense Tour, Glenn Beck's Christmas Sweater: A Return to Redemption and the Mayweather/Marquez fight.

-CineMeetings

-Our CineMeetings business facilitates live and pre-recorded networked and single-site business meetings, corporate events and church services in movie theatres.
+Our Fathom Business division facilitates live and pre-recorded networked and single-site business meetings, corporate events and church services in movie theatres.
 These events are typically scheduled from Monday through Thursday during off-peak hours while theatre attendance for movies is traditionally low.
 Clients can also communicate on a live basis to audiences located in auditoriums connected to the majority of our DBN locations.
-As of January 1, 2009, there were over 400 locations connected to our DBN for our CineMeetings events.
+As of December 31, 2009, there were 420 locations connected to our DBN for our corporate marketing events.
 At all of our DCN locations, in-person presentations can be made or pre-recorded content can be distributed over our DCN and presented as part of a national presentation.
-Event content broadcast over our DBN may be encrypted to protect against piracy.

-We offer meetings and marketing events that enhance the educational and entertainment value of a presentation by utilizing the big screen, stadium seating, high-resolution digital projection and audio.
-Our network also facilitates large meetings in multiple locations across the U.S. We provide centralized event management including booking, event coordination and execution, technical support, promotional tools, advanced audio/visual technologies and catering services.
-We are able to offer customers a single point of contact and standardized pricing across our network, which dramatically increases the efficiency of booking multi-location events for our clients.
-By bundling meetings or events with the screening of a feature film or Fathom entertainment content, sometimes before the film opens to the general public, our "Meeting and a Movie" and "Meeting and a Fathom Event" products represent a point of differentiation between us and other meeting venues such as hotels.
-We promote our CineMeetings business throughout the theatre, on the internet and through other select media outlets such as trade publications.
-Recent CineMeetings events have included corporate meetings, training seminars, product launches, religious services and sales and marketing events.
+All content can be encrypted to protect against piracy.
+Our business communications and marketing events enhance the educational and entertainment value of a presentation by utilizing the big screen, stadium seating, high-resolution digital projection and audio.
+Our network also facilitates large meetings in multiple locations across the U.S. We are able to offer our corporate clients a single point of contact and standardized pricing across our network, which dramatically increases the efficiency of booking multi-location events.
+We promote our Fathom Events divisions throughout the theatre, on the internet and through other select media outlets such as trade publications.
+Recent corporate marketing events have included corporate meetings to announce a merger or acquisition, training seminars, product launches, religious services and sales and marketing events.